MasseyHacks/GOOSE-Server/README.md

 npm start
 ```

-Congrats, the Goose server should now be running!
+Congrats, the GOOSE server should now be running!
 ___
 Developed By: Henry Tu, James Xu, Ryan Zhang, David Hui